siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Future Features

 Future features to add to improve the user interface would be:
-* in order to add features first the question pool would have to be increased and a function added to ensure that questions were not repeated within the play period of the user (currently they are not repeated within the one set of questions)
+* In order to add features first the question pool would have to be increased and a function added to ensure that questions were not repeated within the play period of the user (currently they are not repeated within the one set of questions)
+* the types of questions could be broadened to be target a wider variety of users with as the eighties covers a wide range of music genres
-* the ability to save the user name and high scores so the user could return to the quiz to beat their own scores.
+* The ability to save the user name and high scores so the user could return to the quiz to beat their own scores.
 * Currently the questions are all text-based but expanding to include visual questions with pictures would inrease enjoyment for the user.
 * An audio sound on completion of the game would also enhance experience.
-* Given sufficient questions, a list of questions answered incorrectly could be generated at the end of the quiz.
+* Given sufficient questions, a list of questions answered correctly and incorrectly could be generated at the end of the quiz.
 * A navigation menu would be added to the home page along with the future features above to enable the user to directly access their high scores and for a new user to view a rules/instructions page